 - Adding an additional EBS volume is a lot cheaper than adding an instance.
 A 100GB SSD-backed EBS volume, for instance, costs ~1 cent per hour.
 In comparison, an r3.2xlarge – one of the commonly used instances for QDS clusters costs $0.665 per hour.
 Therefore, adding a new disk instead of a new node is 66x cheaper in this case and the price difference would be even higher with more expensive instance types.

 - EBS volumes can be added much faster than an additional node.
 On a lightly loaded instance, a new EBS volume can be attached and mounted in under 10 seconds.
-Addition of a new node takes ~4-6 minutes.
+The addition of a new node takes ~4-6 minutes.
 This allows QDS to delay the upscaling until later, thus potentially saving costs.

 - Adding a new instance adds to only the HDFS capacity of a cluster.
 However, some workloads use a lot of local disk capacity.
-For example, when there is mapper output spill, addition of a new node does not help.
+For example, when there is a mapper output spill, the addition of a new node does not help.
 Instead, expanding the storage of an instance using EBS volumes does the trick.

 - With upscaling, you can start each instance with a small amount of EBS storage, adding additional storage capacity when needed.
 This avoids the need to over-provision storage for a worst-case scenario.
 Thereby, reducing the cost of running the cluster.

 - Upscaling only adds disks to cluster nodes that are nearing full capacity.
-This allows running larger clusters because you avoid hitting the volume limit with larger number of nodes.
+This allows running larger clusters because you avoid hitting the volume limit with a larger number of nodes.

-EBS-based storage upscaling is independent of, and complementary to, the compute-based upscaling.
+EBS-based storage upscaling is independent of, and complementary to, compute-based upscaling.
 Storage may be added to existing instances at the same time when instances are being added to accommodate additional compute workload.
 This reduces the risk of running out of space while upscaling.